Data quality statement: News media in Australia series

 1. Australian News Data Project (Public Interest Journalism Initiative)

-2. Census occupation data (Australian Bureau of Statistics)
+2. Census of Population and Housing: 2006, 2011, 2016 and 2021 (Australian Bureau of Statistics)

-3. Digital News Report (Reuters Institute for the Study of Journalism, University of Canberra News & Media Research Centre).
+3. Digital News Report (Reuters Institute for the Study of Journalism, University of Canberra News & Media Research Centre)

 Description of data product

-The News media integrated data model comprises both ACMA and external data assets, as listed below.
+The news media integrated data model comprises both ACMA and external data assets, as listed below.

 ACMA

-1. Media control registers
+1. Media ownership and control registers

 The ACMA maintains the following media ownership and control registers under Part 5 of the Broadcasting Services Act 1992 (BSA):